-We of course file all disclosures required by laws and regulations.
+We file all disclosures required by laws and regulations.

-As a 5th Schedule Company, as defined in the constitution of Singapore, the appointment, removal or renewal of GIC’s board members requires the approval of the President of Singapore.
+As a Fifth Schedule Company, as defined in the constitution of Singapore, the appointment, removal or renewal of members of the GIC Board requires the approval of the President of Singapore.
 Such approval will be preceded by advice from the Council of Presidential Advisers (CPA), following their scrutiny of any proposals, with final approval resting solely with the President.

 Cabinet Ministers and GIC executives on the GIC Board are not paid fees.
 We pay fees to directors from the private sector.
 The payment of director fees is as per industry practice and the amounts are reviewed regularly and take the market context into consideration.

-The main companies in the GIC group and the government's portfolio are audited by the Auditor-General.
-The Auditor-General is appointed by the President, and his/her position is safeguarded under the constitution and the Audit Act.
-This enables him/her to work without fear or favour.
+The main companies in the GIC Group and the Government’s portfolio are audited by the Auditor-General.
+The Auditor-General is appointed by the President, and his/her position is safeguarded under the Constitution and the Audit Act, to enable work without fear or favour.

-The Government regularly monitors and reviews the overall long-term performance and risk profile for the nation’s reserves, managed by GIC, MAS (the central bank) and Temasek, at various points in a market cycle.
-Each of the three agencies play a distinct role and consequently, has its place in the risk spectrum as part of the larger strategy for diversification.
+The Government regularly monitors and reviews the overall long-term performance of and risk profile for the nation’s reserves, managed by GIC, MAS (the central bank) and Temasek Holdings, at various points in a market cycle.
+Each of the three agencies plays a distinct role and consequently, has its place in the risk spectrum as part of the larger strategy for diversification.